- Ah, seeing Tom Hanks here is reminding of how much I loved his hosting stint from 42. I would rank it third behind Adam’s 45 and Mulaney’s 44.

 - Ok, we get it, grandkids are awesome, but tone down the mugging and self-indulgence!

 - Paul is used in a typical Paul Rudd manner, as a useless and boring straight man.
 Hey!
 At least he didn’t start tonging other cast members like he did in almost all of his previous appearances.

-- Bullshit ending to try and trick us that this piece actually has a heart, instead of being our Umpteenth vanity piece from a tired performing/writing duo.
+- Bullshit ending to try and trick us that this piece actually has a heart.

-- If this was meant to be Drezen’s swan song before leaving the show, than oooof!!!
+- If this was meant to be Drezen’s swan song before leaving the show, then oof.